Ben-geo/Face-Recognition-In-Manga/README.md

   To Build a Face Recignition Model to Recognise the main characters from any page of a manga

-the above image has two characters Luffy and Nami
+example: the First image has two characters Luffy and Nami our model should be able to recognise the characters